 Specifies whether GeoEvent Server will use a URL proxy when making its HTTP requests.
 The default is No.

 The URL proxy to use when making an HTTP request.
-This property has no default value.

-This property is shown when the Use URL Proxy is set to Yes and is hidden when set to No.
+The parameter is shown when the Use URL Proxy is set to Yes and is hidden when set to No.

 HTTP Timeout (in seconds)

-Specifies the maximum time (in seconds) that the input connector will wait for a response from the server hosting the RSS feed.
+Specifies the maximum time (in seconds) the input connector will wait for a response from the server hosting the RSS feed.
 The value must be an integer between 1 and 2147483.
 The default value is 30 (the HTTP request will timeout after 30 seconds if no response is received).